VegaDeftwing/OpGuidesHugoSrc/content/Music/m2-sources.md

 > Bitwig Studio's Sampler.
 Here pitch tracking is enabled, making it so the sample can be played sped up or slowed down to pitch chromatically along the keyboard.
 Bitwig's Sampler is pretty similar to many other samplers in other DAWs like Ableton Live or modules like Simpliciter In VCV rack

 Here, we're looking at the sampler device in in Bitwig Studio, though most of this should be similar in other software.
 Starting with the obvious, the sample wave form in the middle.
-Here I have loaded a sample ([TODO, new picture, .wav]) which has multiple drum sound in it, but I've zoomed in on one sample and placed these yellow flags to denote the start an end points.
+Here I have loaded a sample which has multiple drum sound in it, but I've zoomed in on one sample and placed these yellow flags to denote the start an end points.
 Bitwig's sampler, like many others, will try to snap these points to aforementioned zero crossings.
 You'll also see next to the file name that the keyboard icon is blue and says 100% and next to that the root is set to C3.
 This means that if I play the C3 key on my keyboard it will play the sample as is, but if I play a different key it will slow playback down or speed playback up to match the pitch to the key I'm playing.
 The root being C3 is because, say I hit and recorded the A4 key on my piano- it's nice to be able to correct for the pitch of the sample in the keyboard tracking.

-Still in the same section of the window but at the bottom now you'll see two icons for the flags with '[TODO]' time between them and after them, these are the times in the sample where the start and end flags are placed.
+Still in the same section of the window but below the first yellow flag that denotes the start, you'll see two smaller yellow flag icons that have a time specified.
+These are the times in the sample where the start and end flags are placed.
 Left of that you'll also see an arrow with an R over it, that's the button to tell it you want to play the sample in reverse.

-[TODO, a lot to go here]
+To the right, there's some loop options.
+Right now it's in 'Single Shot' mode.
+If the button to trigger the sample is held for longer than the length of the sample, it will still only play once.
+The other two options are a forward repeat, the equivilent of leaving a song on loop, and a 'ping-pong' loop, where the slice will play forwards then-backwards then forwards then .... as long as the gate is held.

+I also want to mention the freeze ability in this sampler- the snowflak below the end-time indicator.
+When enabled sample playback has to be done manually - and new controlls to do so become available.
+Think of it like a record that you have to spin yourself.
+This can lead to some really cool sounds.

+Finally, you'll see below that snowflake is a RAM indicator.
+When lit, the sample is stored in RAM, not on disk.
+In general, this is probably what you want.
+It might be helpful to do otherwise though if you're either low on memory or you're trying to load some absolutely massive samples.

+[TODO] Multisamples

 ![simpliciter](/simpliciter.png ':size=50%')

 > 'Simpliciter' module in VCV rack, a sampler with transient detection, Sound On Sound (SOS) looping, and variable speed (pitch) playback

-start, stop, fade, pitch shift, (ableton simpler)Live Input

-quantization, tracking
+Unlike the bitwig sampler, this sampler, 'Simpliciter' in VCV Rack can take in live input to layer sounds or record the inital sample.
+In general you should see a lot of the same controls I talked about above exposed in this UI.
+There are some extra neat ones here though, including the ability to detect peaks as is enabled in the lower left in this screenshot.
+With this and a longer sample file with multiple drums you can just select the drum sample you want on each play-trigger.

+This video from Omri Cohen goes pretty in depth:

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/bY6-Vxwdj_k" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Field Recordings, Tape Loops, and other sampling goodness

+[TODO]

 https://soundslikenoise.org

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/JZ-yp2cCGbQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Basic Oscillators